The advice sheets below have the latest information on fair trading. If you need more advice call 01753 475111 (Enforcement & Regulatory option).

 Our policy: In addition to your legal rights, we also allow you to return goods if you simply change your mind.
 Please return the unused goods to us with the original till receipt within 14 days and we will offer you an exchange or a credit note.

-If you sell at a distance (for example, through your website) or away from your business premises (for example, in consumers' homes), then the consumer has additional legal rights that must be reflected in your standard terms and documentation.
+If you sell at a distance (for example, through your website) or away from your business premises (for example, in consumers' homes), then the consumer has additional legal rights that must be reflected in your standard terms and documentation (see 'Consumer contracts: distance sales' and 'Consumer contracts: off-premises sales').
 In these situations, you may wish to draw up a returns policy that includes:

 Consumers' legal rights cannot be taken away or restricted, and any attempt by a trader to do so by reference to an exclusion clause or similar notice is void and therefore unenforceable.

-Under the Consumer Protection from Unfair Trading Regulations 2008 it is also a criminal offence to mislead a consumer about his legal rights.
+Under the Consumer Protection from Unfair Trading Regulations 2008 it is also a criminal offence to mislead a consumer about their legal rights.

 The following are examples of statements that are likely to mislead consumers about their rights: